leandroaroberto/newsblog/docs/Readme.txt

 Installation

     - Unzip the file Leandro_A_Roberto - Software Engineer - PHP.zip into your apache htdocs directory
-    - Creating the MySQL database and set the credentials into config/database.php like below:
+    - Create the MySQL database and set the credentials into config/database.php like below:

     'mysql' => [
             'driver' => 'mysql',